 Brands nowadays have plenty of ways to reach their customers, such as in brick and mortar stores, or on mobile, desktop, and social media.
 The challenge is, you can never be sure which channels your customers are going to use to get in touch with your brand.

-Customers can experience a disconnection from brands that do not make use of an omnichannel approach when they move between channels.
-While many customers can be a loyal customer to one channel and completely new to others, and so brands need better preparation for welcoming customers to all of their channels.
+Customers can experience a disconnection from brands that do not use an omnichannel approach when they move between channels.
+While many customers can be loyal customers to one channel and entirely new for others, and so brands need better preparation for welcoming customers to all of their channels.
 While this can be difficult to accommodate for, it does pose great potential for stores to differentiate themselves.
-Omnichannel was developed as an answer to this challenge of managing multiple channels.
+The omnichannel strategy was developed as an answer to the challenge of managing multiple channels.

 Brands have been looking to accommodate for the changing shopping habits of the market.
 Many brands are now beginning to implement their own omnichannel approach to sales and customer service, giving themselves a more competitive edge.